 - Information on endorsements

-Hiring timelines can vary, but recent hires report the process ranging from a couple of days to a couple of months to go through the entire process from start to finish.
+Hiring timelines can vary, but many hires report the process ranging from a couple of days to a couple of months to go through the entire process from start to finish.
 One employee reported that, after being hired, it took about two additional weeks to complete the physical, drug, and background checks.